 Collection with primary source materials related to folklore and culture held by the State Historical Society of Missouri-Columbia at the University of Missouri.
-Also of interest are the Culture and Art & Artists categories.
+See also a list of collections related to Culture, Language, Literature, Music, and Visual and Performing Arts.

 Allen, James Lane (1849-1925), Papers, 1886, (C2696)